Shuswap boy wins stick from hockey hero with rock, paper, scissors - BC Local News

 “It was even mentioned at the Chase Heat Game Friday night,” said Rick.
 “The next day at school the teacher had seen it and showed the whole class.

-“Payton really thinks the video is awesome and very happy about it.”
+“Payton really thinks the video is awesome and is very happy about it.”

-Payton was also please to see his favourite team beat the Canucks 4-3.
+Payton was also pleased to see his favourite team beat the Canucks 4-3.

 “He was glad the Wild pulled out the win in the shootout,” said Rick.
 “It was an incredible experience and a moment that will last a lifetime.”